peasantbird/tp/docs/UserGuide.md

 <box type="wrong" seamless>
 Possible invalid inputs & their corresponding error messages:

-* Invalid command format
+* If your command is not in the proper format:
 >Invalid command format! <br>
 sdelete: Deletes the seller identified by the index number used in the displayed seller list.<br>
 Parameters: INDEX (must be a positive integer)<br>
 Example: sdelete 1

-* Invalid index
+* If you provide an invalid index
 >The seller index provided is higher than the last number in the list!

 </box>